AmericanGeezus/TeamsFunctions/docs/Get-CurrentConnectionInfo.md

 schema: 2.0.0
 ---

-# Assert-MicrosoftTeamsConnection
+# Get-CurrentConnectionInfo

 ## SYNOPSIS
-Asserts an established Connection to MicrosoftTeams
+Queries AzureAd, MicrosoftTeams and ExchangeOnline for currently established Sessions

 ## SYNTAX

 ```
-Assert-MicrosoftTeamsConnection [<CommonParameters>]
+Get-CurrentConnectionInfo [<CommonParameters>]
 ```

 ## DESCRIPTION
-Tests a connection to MicrosoftTeams is established.
+Returns an object displaying all currently connected PowerShell Sessions and basic output about the Tenant.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Assert-MicrosoftTeamsConnection
+Get-CurrentConnectionInfo
 ```

-Will run Test-MicrosoftTeamsConnection and, if successful, stops.
-  If unsuccessful, displays request to create a new session and stops.
+Will Test current connection to AzureAd, MicrosoftTeams and ExchangeOnline and displays simple output object.

 ## PARAMETERS